TannerMyers/RADseq-popgen-pipeline/README.md

 Input Data Required:
 - STRUCTURE formatted file
 	- converted .vcf to .str file in [PGDSpider](http://www.cmpg.unibe.ch/software/PGDSpider/)
-- Lat/Long data for each individual
+- Lat/Long data for each individual (csv)
-- geoDistance matrix (only necessary for spatial runs)
+- geoDistance matrix (only necessary for spatial runs - calculated in the conStruct script for a given set of lat/long points)

 Output Data:
 - "prefix"_model.fit.Robj